wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 I find it far simpler to think in terms of the arpeggios in [figure 1](#C-Major-Arpeggios) --- what I'm calling "Rex's FAD".

-### Rex's FAD
+## Rex's FAD

 What follows is one of the **biggest epiphanies I've ever had on the guitar**.

 My brain struggled with five CAGED shapes.
+For some reason, those big five and six string shapes were just too much for my little pea brain.

-It became *much* easier when I started focusing on just the top four strings, and reduced CAGED to just the following three triad shapes:
+Things became *much* easier when I did two things:

+1. Focus mainly on the top four strings

+2. Reduce the full six-string arpeggios from [figure 1](#C-Major-Arpeggios) to just the minimal internal triad "kernels" as shown below:

 {{< figproc "barre-triads" "Resize" "800x" >}}{{< /figproc >}}